dovis94/wellness_tracker/README.md

 ![](img/High_daily_intesity.jpg.jpg)
 As you can see there is no specific pattern with activity and percent of time slept.
 It looks as if there is not enough data on sleep that overlaps with high activity.
-There is only 31 datapoints which isn't enough to make any conclusions.
+There is only 31 datapoints, which isn't enough to make any conclusions.
 ![](img/num_observations_sleep.JPG)
 ## How to get more observations
 We would have to figure out the reason people aren't using their device while asleep.